lipanski/lipanski.github.io/_posts/2020-10-06-activerecord-eager-loading.md

 # {{ page.title }}

-When squashing N+1 queries on a large code base, you might realize that tracking down *all* the associations that need to be eager loaded can be really tedious.
+Tracking down *all* the associations that need to be eager loaded in order to prevent N+1 queries can be tedious.
 Your code has to be *instrumented properly* and most of the times you need to reason about every single query, *one by one*.
 On top of that, eager loading can be fussy: calling `where`, `order` or `limit` on your associations might invalidate your eager loading efforts in some *unexpected* ways.

-This article will present an [**automated way of dealing with N+1**](#automatic-eager-loading) queries and it will show you [**how to go around some of the limitations of eager loading**](#things-that-break-eager-loading-where-order-limit) in ActiveRecord.
+This article will present an [**automated way of dealing with N+1**](#automatic-eager-loading) queries and it will explain [**how to go around some of the limitations of eager loading**](#things-that-break-eager-loading-where-order-limit) in ActiveRecord.
 Furthermore, it will show you [**how to write tests**](#preventing-n1-regressions-with-tests) to prevent those sneaky N+1 queries from coming back.

 ## Automatic eager loading